lambdaworks/zio-elasticsearch/docs/overview/index.md

 [scala-version-badge]: https://img.shields.io/badge/scala-2.13.10-blue?logo=scala&color=red

-## Overview

-ZIO Elasticsearch is a type-safe, testable and streaming-friendly ZIO native Elasticsearch client.
+ZIO Elasticsearch is a type-safe and streaming-friendly ZIO native Elasticsearch client.

 The library depends on sttp as an HTTP client for executing requests, and other ZIO libraries such as ZIO Schema and ZIO Prelude.